irumiha/officefoodplanner/README.md

 ## Technical

-This application also an experiment that should also serve as a blueprint for building new applications.
+This application also an experiment that should serve as a blueprint for building new applications.
 To that end we have defined:

 - Programming language: Scala.
 - Backend framework: Http4s with Doobie/Postgres for data persistence.